-Interested in presenting artistic work in the Milwaukee Fringe Festival?!
-GREAT!
+Interested in presenting artistic work in the 3rd Annual Milwaukee Fringe Festival?
+Awesome!

-We’re here to help you with that.
-As we venture into 2018 and the third year of the festival, we’re glad you’re here too.
-Read the info on this page and Take a look at our Letter to Participants.
+Our volunteer team of arts professionals is here to help.
+As we venture into 2018 and the third year of the festival, we’re excited to continue to grow our community of artists.
+Read the info on this page and for more information about how the Fringe came to be, take a look at our Letter to Participants.

 Applying to the Fringe

-Please complete one application per project/company wishing to join in the Milwaukee Fringe Festival.
-Submission fee for applications not admitted to the festival are non-refundable.
+Please complete one application per project/company wishing to join in the Milwaukee Fringe Festival!
+(Submission fees from applicants not admitted to the festival are non-refundable.)

 - The Milwaukee Fringe Festival performance dates are Saturday, August 25th and Sunday, August 26th, 2018.